equalitie/Caislean/doc/security.md

 ### Firewall

-Using `ufw` and `iptables`, most of the trafic to and from the server is blocked.
-TCP and UDP ports are by default blocked inbound and outbound, excepted 22 and 25 inbound as well as 80 and 443 outbound, as HTTP access is required for system upgrades.
+Using `ufw` and `iptables`, most of the traffic to and from the server is blocked.
+TCP and UDP ports are by default blocked inbound and outbound, except for 22 and 25 inbound as well as 80 and 443 outbound, as HTTP access is required for system upgrades.

-These measures may notably prevent illegitimate software from from generatic network trafic, in case they are remotely controled.
+These measures may notably prevent illegitimate software from generating network traffic, in case they are remotely controlled.

 This is set up by the role `common`, and more ports are allowed in roles setting up network services, such as OpenVPN.

 ### PHP hardening

-Caisleán includes several web-based services that require PHP: Roundcube, Wordpress, Owncloud and others.
+Caislean includes several web-based services that require PHP: Roundcube, Wordpress, Owncloud and others.
 The web server is Nginx and PHP pages are processed by PHP-FPM.

-As PHP applications may be the source of security issues, it is a good idea to try to mitigate in advance potiential illegitimate access to PHP functions.
-For this, each PHP-based application in Caisleán is associated with a unique PHP-FPM process running with its own UNIX user and a separate session directory.
-In addition, each have a white list of directories it is allowed to access to, in order to reduce illegitimate access to files.
+As PHP applications may be the source of security issues, it is a good idea to try to mitigate potential illegitimate access to PHP functions in advance.
+For this, each PHP-based application in Caislean is associated with a unique PHP-FPM process running with its own UNIX user and a separate session directory.
+In addition, each has a white list of directories it is allowed to access to, in order to reduce illegitimate access to files.
 These measures are set by each role associated to a particular service, such as `roundcube`, `owncloud`, etc.